 The NYT Travel Show is for consumers rather than corporate attendees, as its more than 700 exhibitors are global travel vendors from over 175 countries.
 This wide-ranging travel expo also features over 280 industry speakers and experts and more than 100 cultural presentations from the global village.

 Well over 35,000 consumers and travel industry professionals attend the show every year.
 This makes it a can’t-miss event for exhibitors who are serious about tapping into the global travel market.
 As well as the hundreds of consumer-oriented events, there are more than 40 seminars and niche topics tailored towards travel trade professionals.
 This is one event where there really is something for everyone!

 Having decided to cancel rather than postpone the 2021 show, event organizers have landed on 2022 for the next New York Times Travel Show.

 4. Travel & Adventure Show® in Los Angeles, CA

 Like the NYT Travel Show, LA’s Travel & Adventure Show is geared towards the world tourism and travel industry.
 The exhibitors include travel vendors, tour operators, and other customer-facing professionals.
 For exhibitors, it’s a prime chance to interact with large numbers of consumers and build brand awareness.

-The LA Travel & Adventure Show is one of the country’s biggest consumer travel shows, with tens of thousands of visitors every year.
-It features more than 350 worldwide destinations, and even more vendors.
+The LA Travel & Adventure Show is one of the country’s biggest consumer travel trade shows, with tens of thousands of visitors every year.
+This travel expo features more than 350 worldwide destinations, and even more vendors.
 There are also seminars, cultural demonstrations, and other family-friendly activities.
 It’s the perfect tourist trap for travel-loving people of all kinds—and a must for consumer-oriented vendors.